nba-emu/NanoBoyAdvance/DEBUG_REPORT.md

     even for large paged-ROM cartridges.

 - `src/nba/include/nba/rom/rom.hh`
-  - Adds a Dreamcast-only 4 MiB page cache for cartridge reads, split into four 1 MiB LRU pages.
+  - Adds a Dreamcast-only paged cache for cartridge reads.
+ROMs up to 8 MiB use two active 1 MiB pages; larger ROMs use four active 1 MiB LRU pages.
+  - Counts page-cache misses so stutter can be correlated with ROM paging.
   - Keeps the existing `std::vector<u8>` ROM backend for all non-Dreamcast builds.